drsantos20/elixir-study-reminder/README.md

 To start your Phoenix server:

+  * On the root folder of this project run `docker-compose up`
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
   * Start Phoenix endpoint with `mix phx.server`